trizin/NFT-Marketplace-on-Avalanche/README.md

 Deploying to Mainnet is the same as deploying to [Testnet](#avax-fuji-testnet); the only difference is that you have to pay real funds instead of test funds.

-Again, we have to get the configurations for the Avalanche Mainnet from [here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask#avalanche-mainnet-settings) and add the network in our hardhat config file.
+Again, we have to get the configurations for the Avalanche Mainnet from [here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask#avalanche-mainnet-settings) and add the network in our hardhat config file (`hardhat.config.js`).

 ```js
 networks:{